restorecommerce/acs-client/README.md

 ### `whatIsAllowed`

 This API exposes the [`isAllowed`](https://github.com/restorecommerce/access-control-srv#whatisallowed) api of `access-control-srv` and retruns the response as `Decision`.
 Requests are performed providing [`io.restorecommerce.access_control.Request`](https://github.com/restorecommerce/access-control-srv#whatisallowed) message as input and response is [`io.restorecommerce.access_control.ReverseQuery`](https://github.com/restorecommerce/access-control-srv#whatisallowed) message.

+### `flushCache`

+This API flushes the ACS cache from redis.
+An optional prefix key can be provided to flush instead of entire cache.

+## Caching

+This client supports caching for `isAllowed` and `whatIsAllowed` access request operations if [`authorization:cache`](cfg/config.json#L121) options are set.
+The time to live for redis key can be set using [`authorization:cache:ttl`](cfg/config.json#L125) configuration.
+The hash key for caching the request is generated using [`MD5`](https://en.wikipedia.org/wiki/MD5) hash algorithm.
+For `whatIsAllowed` operations `Request` Object is used to generate the hash key and for `isAllowed` operations [`io.restorecommerce.access_control.Target`](https://github.com/restorecommerce/access-control-srv#isallowed) Object is used since the resource data changes.
+Each of the ACS request is associated with an ID of [`subject`](https://github.com/restorecommerce/access-control-srv/blob/master/restorecommerce_ABAC.md#xacml), this subject ID is included in the hash key as prefix to keep track of mapping between ACS requests and cached data.
+The cache can be invalidated by invoking [`flushCache`](./src/acs/cache.ts#L104) api with subject ID as prefix parameter.

 ## Development